Soldering on Copper

 To make it a little easier to start, here are a few tips.

-1. Make sure the pieces to be soldered together are VERY clean.
-Try not to touch those surfaces with your fingers.
+Make sure the pieces you'll solder are very clean.
+Avoid touching the surfaces with your fingers.

-2. Work with solder paste for copper or copper solder in wire form, both of which are self-fluxing.
-I prefer paste solder because of its ease of use.
+Use solder paste for copper or copper solder wire both are self-fluxing.
+Paste solder is often easier to work with.

 Experiment with your Solder: